kamva-hanisi/Flight-Movie/README.md

 # Introduction

 This is the README for the flax-movies project.
-Flax-movies is a [brief description of your project].
-This project was developed as a part of [provide context if necessary, e.g., "Holberton School's Full-Stack Web Development program"].
-For more details, please visit the project blog article.
+Flax-movies is a website movie that you can watch until what time you want.
+This project was developed as a part of showing peolpe how to watch a movie, e.g., "action movie, comedy, ect...... .
+For more details, please visit the site blog article.

 Live Demo: Link to Deployed Site